munificent/craftinginterpreters/book/control-flow.md

 Here's the riddle: Which `if` statement does that else clause belong to?
 This isn't just a theoretical question about how we notate our grammar.
-It actually affects how the code executes.
+It actually affects how the code executes:

 *   If we attach the else to the first `if` statement, then `whenFalse()` is called if `first` is falsey, regardless of what value `second` has.